WHAT'S ON GUIDE

 7:00pm – 8:15pm

 Zaynab and Connor work in an American Candy store.
 It’s closing time and a customer still hasn’t left.
 10 minutes later, they’re hiding her unconscious body in a basement.
 In the following commotion, their secrets are revealed.
 A thrilling dark comedy about capitalism, corruption and the distrust it generates.
 And how these anxieties have been projected onto minorities.
-“You know, I took a cruise out to the Pacific once.
-Right into the blue.
-The edge of the world.
-Do you know what I found?
-American Candy.
-Wrappers as far as the eye can see.
-Great islands of the stuff.
-Whole new continents.
-Land masses so thick you could stand on them…” It's a play that tackles “American” cultural imperialism in a way that’s totally unique to anything on the UK stage.
-In a world of Trump, Musk, an American-backed Reform UK, race riots incited by US oligarchs, and American Candy stores littering our high streets, this story has never felt so urgent.
+To book go to the Octagon Theatre website.

 Queens Park & Central Community Alliance